pizza3/lmonix/README.md

 By adding animations it helps us to make the scene a bit more lively, especially when interacting with them or other entities .
 You can add multiple animation instances to a single entity ( i.e the entity can rotate and scale at the same time) .
 The animations of a entity will appear on the right-hand side of the editor.
 To add a new animation `right-click on the  entity under scene -> Add animations -> select your property`.

+Under the animation panel the available options will be:
+- `property`:
+- `Timing`: Change the duration for animation or delay.
+- `Order`: Control which way the animation should flow such as direction or looping.
+- `Easing`: Apply Easing functions (i.e specify the rate of change of a parameter over time) to the animation.
+- `Trigger Event`: Mention Start, Resume or Pause events for the animation.
+(Note: if start event is mentioned the animation will not start on scene load.)

 <p align='center'>
 <img src="demoImages/animate.gif" alt="draging entities" width="74%"/></p>